 Number of Coins to Get Royal Flush Bonus

 The only players that should consider this are those that would otherwise play the $1 denomination where $5 would get the bonus royal flush payout.
-At that point, a Stations Casino or other locals joint would be a better option.
+At that point, a Stations Casino or other local joints would be a better option.

 Dotty’s does have one advantage over its competitors.
 It offers a machine called a U1.
-This machine offers slots, video poker and keno.
+This machine offers slots, video poker, and keno.
 A player may see the return of the game right on the screen.
-The keno and slot games have a higher return at Dotty’s than most other competitors.
+The real money keno and slot games have a higher return at Dotty’s than most other competitors.

 Worse Blackjack Returns than Normal Casinos